 This paper describes the operational procedure for the CAP Biosimilars programme.
-It contains a step by step description starting from the planning of the forthcoming test programme (year n-1) to the presentation of the overall CAP testing report covering the 5 year sampling and testing programmes performed on Centrally Authorised products (last year of the co-operation agreement).
+It contains a step-by-step description starting from the planning of the forthcoming test programme (year n-1) to the overall CAP testing report and the individual testing reports on the products included in the programme.
 It should be read in conjunction with the General procedure PA/PH/CAP (05) 49 in its current version.

-In the eventuality of Out-Of-Specifications results, appropriate verifications will take place according to the established procedures (e.g. Procedure for Handling Out of Specification Results for CAP, PA/PH/CAP (16) 103 in its current version) and using the authorised methods for the sample in question, if different from the common test method; any subsequent action is the responsibility of the EMA.
+In the eventuality of Out-Of-Specifications results, appropriate verifications will take place according to the established common test procedures (e.g. Procedure for Handling Out of Specification Results for CAP, PA/PH/CAP (16) 103 in its current version) and using the authorised methods for the sample in question, if different from the common test method; any subsequent action is the responsibility of the EMA.